 While eCommerce websites, banking institutions have been using SSL for a very long time – small and medium enterprises, personal websites, blogs are starting to get behind the idea now.
 Apart from the main benefit of securing user information and prevention of data leaks, one of the major driving factors has been Google’s webmaster guideline.
 It states that SSL will be considered as a ranking factor in their search algorithm.
 This was announced back in 2014 and since then many websites have begun transitioning to HTTPS.

 So websites with an SSL certificate are bound to get a boost in SERPs.
 Although it may not be a huge ranking factor, it is surely a positive signal.
 Moreover, recently Google Chrome, the most widely used browser on both desktop and mobile also started showing HTTP pages that collect passwords or credit cards as “Non-Secure”.

 This would certainly have an impact on your visitors who would think twice before entering any data on a website that the browser calls non-secure.

 You would definitely not want this in your URL bar.

 How to secure your website with a free SSL certificate from Cloudflare?

-I will walk you through the process to get a FREE SSL certificate to your website from world's best web performance and security company – Cloudflare.
+I will walk you through the process to get a FREE SSL certificate to your website from the world’s best web performance and security company – Cloudflare.

-To get free SSL certificate for your website, you will need to have an account on Cloudflare.
+To get a free SSL certificate for your website, you will need to have an account on Cloudflare.
 Go to Sign Up.